Last Updated: November 21, 2021

 When it comes to short term rental zoning, communities have to decide on a policy that fits their history and ideals.
-This issue arises where tourists or a transient population are interested in temporary rentals of single-family residences, without the owner being on the premises.
+This issue is especially likely to arise where tourists or a seasonal population are interested in temporary rentals of single-family residences, without the owner being on the premises.

 In any event, the zoning ordinance is likely to set forth standards for short term rental zoning.
 Topics regulated might include:

 If the rental of homes for a short time is not covered in the zoning ordinance, or the town or city does not have a zoning ordinance, a separate law sometimes is enacted.
 Probably it would deal with the same types of limitations and requirements described above, as considered appropriate and necessary by the local government.

 If your town is targeting regulations toward Airbnb and its competitors, you may want to discuss a requirement that the building is owner-occupied.
 This prevents the situation of an off-premises owner who may be conscientious but not aware of tiny problems that might arise each night.
 Yet it also allows homeowners with plenty of space and parking capability to be able to earn some extra income in a manner relatively harmless to the neighborhood.

 A number of European cities, led by Paris, have adopted a registration process for the short term rentals, since prior to the licensing requirement they largely had been avoiding paying taxes required of hotels and other formalized lodging.
 Additional pushback in European cities has come from those who claim that the short term rentals of rooms and apartments have become so lucrative that there is a loss of rental housing stock available for the local population.
 From some reports we have read, there is merit in this claim.
 We encourage you to think about the potential for loss of affordable housing for your own residents if short-term rentals become a significant factor in your community.